droundy/fac/web/documentation.md

 ## To do list

+1. Make sure when we create a fd that we do so in the "primary" pid when threads are involved.

 1. Look into using libseccomp to optimize the ptrace usage by having only the system calls we want to trace generate events.